sakshitha1/Machine_Learning_1/README.md

 * Cleaning and formatting columns
 * Handling missing or inconsistent entries
 * Splitting data into training and validation sets
+* **Target transformation**: ensure the target is `log(price)` for training, and remember to exponentiate predictions to get actual rental prices for evaluation.

 ### 3. Model Development